sagemath/trac_to_gh/Issue 9519.md

 Output:
 ```

-`wrong ELF class:` messages mean an attempt what made to link a mixture of 32-bit and 64-bit object files.
+`wrong ELF class:` messages mean an attempt was made to link a mixture of 32-bit and 64-bit object files.

 But the build process still goes on to report that scipy has installed OK.